-- (a) Jointly to provide or arrange for the training of FGHP members, and especially those designated as GHB chairs, in the conduct of a hearing and the preparation of a formal written decision; - (b) Jointly or separately to provide objective information to either the grievant or the respondent or both about the operation of the grievance procedure; - (c) Separately to monitor the processing of all grievances and to report to the Sr. Associate Dean for Faculty & Faculty Development, or the Provost if the Sr. Associate Dean for Faculty & Faculty Development is a respondent, any delay or other failure to comply with specified procedures or GHB directives or decisions on appeal under Section 3.04 or Section 4.03; - (d) Separately to maintain confidential records of all grievance proceedings, including copies of all written documents that are submitted and of any written transcript of testimony that is prepared.
+- (a) Jointly to provide or arrange for the training of FGHP members, and especially those designated as GHB chairs, in the conduct of a hearing and the preparation of a formal written decision; - (b) Jointly or separately to provide objective information to either the grievant or the respondent or both about the operation of the grievance procedure; - (c) Separately to monitor the processing of all grievances and to report to the ISR Director, or to the Provost if the ISR Director is a respondent, any delay or other failure to comply with specified procedures or GHB directives or decisions on appeal under Section 3.04 or Section 4.03; - (d) Separately to maintain confidential records of all grievance proceedings, including copies of all written documents that are submitted and of any written transcript of testimony that is prepared.
 If there is a single voice or electronic recording of the testimony, the DAHR shall maintain custody of it after the GHB renders a final decision, but shall allow access as needed by the parties, the FGM, and the University authority to whom any appeal is addressed; and - (e) Jointly to provide redacted reports or summaries of cases, with party names and all identifying details deleted, to University administrators and faculty members, scholars, and others with a legitimate interest in knowing about the proceedings.

 Sec.
 5.06.
-The Sr. Associate Dean for Faculty & Faculty Development, or the Provost if the Sr. Associate Dean for Faculty & Faculty Development is a respondent, shall take prompt action to remedy any undue delay in the processing of grievances or other failure by an party to comply with the specified procedures or GHB directives or decisions on appeal under Section 3.04 or Section 4.03.
+The ISR Director, or the Provost if the ISR Director is a respondent, shall take prompt action to remedy any undue delay in the processing of grievances or other failure by any party to comply with specified procedures or GHB directives or decisions on appeal under Section 3.04 or Section 4.03.